-We have helped to establish worker representative councils with eleven of our largest suppliers, to increase worker voice representation to raise and resolve issues regarding working conditions, pay, or any concerns about modern slavery.
+We have helped to establish worker representative councils, to increase worker voice representation to raise and resolve issues regarding working conditions, pay, or any concerns about modern slavery.
 Factory management are provided with training on how to ensure worker representatives are freely elected, how to collect suggestions from all employees and how to report back on outcomes from the worker committee meetings.
 WHSmith monitors the worker committees closely, reviewing agendas and meeting minutes and ensuring that any corrective action is undertaken, and that appropriate remedy is provided for workers.

 The aim of the project is to help some of our key suppliers to develop fully functioning worker management committees to represent workers on any matter affecting their rights and to resolve problems as they arise.
-57 issues have been identified this year across the 11 suppliers' factories, with all of them being addressed and remedied successfully.
-They included issues relating to worker safety and welfare both within the factory and dormitory, training for new employees on fire safety, social insurance, and food improvements.
+164 issues have been identified this year across 26 suppliers' factories, with all of them being addressed and remedied successfully.
+They included issues relating to working and living arrangements, worker health and safety and food quality.

-We have identified over 100 tier two suppliers to our direct tier one suppliers where we are starting to conduct additional due diligence.
-To date we have visited 21% of these suppliers.
-One tier two supplier was delisted due to a lack of commitment on a non-compliance relating to health and safety.
-Our Asia Sourcing team are providing support to suppliers to build up their own capability to identify and manage salient risks in their supply chains independently.
+We are continuing to engage with tier two suppliers who provide materials and components to our direct tier one suppliers and have visited nearly half of our tier two suppliers assessed as providing significant materials or componentry for our own brand products.
+Our Asia Sourcing team continue to provide support to suppliers to build up their own capability to identify and manage salient risks in their supply chains independently.

-We continue to review the policies and process for preventing modern slavery in the businesses of our UK-based suppliers of chilled food and logistics and distribution suppliers to confirm that appropriate controls are in place to assess and address modern slavery risks.
+We continue to review the policies and process to minimise any risk of modern slavery in the businesses of our UK-based suppliers of chilled food to confirm that appropriate controls are in place to assess and address modern slavery risks.